syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 ---
 layout: post
 title: Markers and data labels in Essential JavaScript Chart | Syncfusion
-description: Learn how to add markers and data point labels to a Chart series.
+description: This guide is written for you to learn how to add markers and data point labels to the Chart series.
 platform: js
 control: Chart
 documentation: ug
 api : /api/js/ejchart
 ---

-# Data Markers
+# Markers and data labels in Essential JavaScript Chart

 Data markers are used to provide information about the data point to the user.
 You can add a shape and label to adorn each data point.